17th Infantry Division (Wehrmacht)

-The 17th Infantry Division was an infantry division of Nazi Germany, active before and during World War II.
+The 17th Infantry Division was an infantry division of the German Army, active before and during World War II.
 Formed in 1934, it took part in most of the campaigns of the Wehrmacht and was decimated in January 1945.
 Reconstituted in Germany, it surrendered to the Allies in May of that year.
 The division was responsible for a number of war crimes.

-Note: For German 17th Infantry Division in the army of the German Empire before 1914 which took part in the First World War see 17th Division.

 History

 The unit was formed in October 1934 in Nuremberg under the designation Wehrgauleitung Nürnberg.
 Shortly after its creation it was renamed Artillerieführer VII.
 Although created as an en cadre division from the very beginning, both names were intended to suggest much smaller units, as German military strength was still restricted by the Treaty of Versailles.
 After Adolf Hitler renounced the treaty, and officially announced the creation of the Wehrmacht in October 1935, the unit was renamed to the 17th Infantry Division.

 The organic regimental units of this division were formed by the expansion of the 21st Bavarian Infantry Regiment of the 7th Infantry Division of the Reichswehr.
 The division participated in the annexation of Austria in March 1938.
 During the Invasion of Poland it was reinforced by the Leibstandarte SS Adolf Hitler and attached to the German Eighth Army of Gen. Johannes Blaskowitz.
 Under command of Gen. Herbert Loch, the division took part in heavy fighting in Silesia, then in the vicinity of Łódź.
 At Pabianice it faced elements of the Polish 28th Infantry Division and the Wołyńska Cavalry Brigade.
 After the war, the Poles accused the division of committing atrocities.